 The bill amends s.
 985.04(1), F.S., clarifying that juvenile records obtained under ch.
-985, F.S., are confidential and exempt (rather than just confidential),21 and provides that the public record exemption applies retroactively.
+985, F.S., are confidential and exempt (rather than only confidential),24 and provides that the public records exemption applies retroactively.

 The bill also amends s.
 985.04(2), F.S., to specify that the following juvenile records are not confidential and exempt: